Frameworks

 __getitem__(vertex)[source]

-Return the coordinates corresponding to the image of a given vertex under the realization map.
+Return the coordinates of a given vertex in the realization.

 Examples